Founder & Chair, Board of Advisors

 She started We Cancerve after realizing that even though she was fighting cancer, she could make a difference in the lives of children who were also in sad situations.

-We Cancerve has brought happiness to nearly 22,000 children in Maryland, Delaware, Ohio, Kenya and Namibia since 2012.
+We Cancerve has brought happiness to 25,000 children in Maryland, Delaware, Ohio, Kenya and Namibia since 2012.
 Under her leadership, We Cancerve has donated almost $300,000 in-kind in products to nine hospitals including Sinai Hospital and Johns Hopkins Hospital in Baltimore; 10 homeless shelters and transitional programs including Eastside Family Emergency Shelter, Harford Family House and Anna's House; local feeding ministries The Sharing Table in Edgewood and St. John's Episcopal Church's Cupboard in Havre de Grace; three foster care group homes, and three orphanages including one in Kenya, East Africa and another in Namibia, Southern Africa.
 Donations also include more than 200 new and like-new back-to-school clothes to homeless youth in We Cancerve's Threads of Hope initiative; more than 400 TransFUNers kits to help hospitalized children decorate their IV poles; and more than 5,000 bags of breakfast for Maryland youth experiencing homelessness.
 This is just a sample of works We Cancerve's all-youth board of advisors has rendered to benefit homeless, sick and foster children.